| Singing in praise of the Lord

 called Shaheed-e-Mohabbat because he sacrificed himself in the love

+of God.
 A similar incident took place in the year 1902

 A.D.
 A great Sufi Maulana Mohammed Hussain of Allahabad, died in the state